Project

 Rodrigo Barriga, iMED, Faculty of Pharmacy of the University of Lisbon, Lisbon, Portugal

-After 3 months, Rodrigo has achieved the following milestones:
+After 1 year, Rodrigo has achieved the following goals: